dis-sg/dis-sg.github.io/_mascotdex/eco-eva.md

 <blockquote>“She is the best role model of a Zero Waste Nation!
 Eva is always mindful of her consumption and waste, which is why she practices the three R's - Reduce, Reuse and Recycle.
 She also likes to encourage everyone she meets to embrace a more viable way of living, so that there will be less waste, and landfills can be freed up to provide more space for everyone to enjoy.”
 </blockquote>

-Together with <a href="https://www.designinsingapore.com/mascotdex/smiley-ray/" target="_blank">Smiley Ray</a>, <a href="https://www.designinsingapore.com/mascotdex/caring-cora/" target="_blank">Caring Cora</a>, <a href="https://www.designinsingapore.com/mascotdex/smart-eddie/" target="_blank">Smart Eddie</a> and <a href="https://www.designinsingapore.com/mascotdex/eco-eva/" target="_blank">Eco Eva</a>, they form a silhouette of Singapore, which is used as the logo for the Sustainable Singapore Blueprint and the Sustainable Singapore Gallery (SSB) at Marina Barrage.
+Together with <a href="https://www.designinsingapore.com/mascotdex/smiley-ray/" target="_blank">Smiley Ray</a>, <a href="https://www.designinsingapore.com/mascotdex/caring-cora/" target="_blank">Caring Cora</a>, <a href="https://www.designinsingapore.com/mascotdex/smart-eddie/" target="_blank">Smart Eddie</a> and <a href="https://www.designinsingapore.com/mascotdex/zippy-maree/" target="_blank">Zippy Maree</a>, they form a silhouette of Singapore, which is used as the logo for the Sustainable Singapore Blueprint and the Sustainable Singapore Gallery (SSB) at Marina Barrage.

 <figure>
 <img src="https://i.imgur.com/t4OaCMf.png" alt="">